larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 Known Bugs:
   -	Each slide/knob needs to be moved on Mixxx startup to match levels with the Mixxx UI.
-  - Reverse button (mapped to 'Stutter') sometimes stickes on until repressed when stopped.
   - LEDs wont animate on AutoDJ?
     (Load tracks, play deck 1&2(controller), click pause(mouse), click AutoDJ)